ShainHaroni/Covid19data/README.md

 #### How to run:
 * Download the code.
-* Open terminal and write: python3 manage.py runserver.
+* Open terminal and write: python3 manage.py runserver - copy the localhost to your browser.

 ##### Screenshots: